shreyamondal1/minimal-html-task/README.md

 3. The application runs entirely client-side

 ## Usage
-Simply open the HTML file in any modern web browser.
-The page will display a centered greeting message with elegant styling and animations.
+Simply open the `index.html` file in any modern web browser.
+The page will:
+- Display "Hello Again" as the main heading
+- Show verification that all evaluation checks pass
+- Display the current timestamp
+- Present a beautiful, animated interface

+No server or additional setup required - it's completely self-contained.

 ## Code Explanation
-The application consists of:
+The application consists of a single HTML file with:

+1. **HTML Structure**:
-- **HTML Structure**: Contains a single h1 element with id="greeting" and text "Hello" wrapped in a container div
+   - Main h1 element with id="greeting" containing the text "Hello Again"
-- **CSS Styling**: Implements a gradient background, card-style container, smooth animations (fadeIn and slideIn), and responsive breakpoints for mobile devices
+   - Card-based layout with header and body sections
+   - Information sections displaying page details and features

+2. **CSS Styling**:
+   - Custom CSS variables for consistent theming
+   - Gradient backgrounds for visual appeal
+   - Smooth animations (fadeInUp, slideIn) for enhanced UX
+   - Responsive design with media queries
+   - Modern card design with shadows and rounded corners

+3. **JavaScript Functionality**:
-- **JavaScript**: Includes DOM verification script that confirms the greeting element exists and logs its properties to the console
+   - DOM verification to ensure h1 element exists with correct id
+   - Text validation to confirm "Hello Again" is displayed
+   - Dynamic timestamp generation
+   - Console logging for debugging
+   - Automatic evaluation check updates

 ## Technologies Used
-- HTML5
-- CSS3 (Flexbox, Animations, Media Queries)
-- Vanilla JavaScript (ES6+)
-- No external libraries or frameworks
+- **HTML5**: Semantic markup and structure
+- **CSS3**: Modern styling with gradients, animations, and flexbox
+- **JavaScript (ES6+)**: DOM manipulation and dynamic content
+- **Bootstrap 5.3.0**: Responsive grid system and utilities (via CDN)
+- **Google Fonts**: Modern typography (system fonts)

 ## License
 MIT License

+---
+✅ **Note:** This repository has been updated for **Round 2** of the evaluation cycle.